 - Contact the Mathematics and Statistics Department Internship Coordinator at firstname.lastname@example.org and describe your internship plan.
 If your internship plan is approved by the Mathematics and Statistics Department, you will be assigned a faculty evaluator.

 - Attend an internship information session.
-Contact the Institute for Community Engagement and Scholarship (ICES) at 651-793-1289 or email@example.com.
-You can also access the schedule of meetings on the ICES website at http://www.metrostate.edu/ices.
+Contact the Career Center at 651-793-1528 or email@example.com.
+You can also access the schedule of meetings on Handshake and our campus events calendar.
 These are held on a regular basis.
 After this meeting you will receive an internship packet via an email attachment, which includes all the necessary paperwork for your internship.
-As an alternative, schedule an appointment with the ICES internship coordinator to discuss your potential internship and to get the internship packet.

 - Work with your faculty internship evaluator to complete the Academic Internship Agreement which will include the title of the internship noting which discipline: MATH 350I, DATA 350I or STAT 350I.

 - Submit the Academic Internship Agreement to the Mathematics and Statistics Department Internship Coordinator at firstname.lastname@example.org for review.
-The coordinator will forward to the chair of the department to sign and date the agreement, and will forward it to the ICES Internship Office.
+The coordinator will forward to the chair of the department to sign and date the agreement, and will forward it to the Career Center.

-- The Internship Office will send you an email approval and a copy of the agreement which states your full internship registration.
+- The Career Center will send you an email approval and a copy of the agreement which states your full internship registration.

 Student responsibilities in the workplace